Chapter 6.67

 3. Storage.
 Objects such as motor vehicle parks containing grease, oil or other hazardous substances, and unsealed receptacles containing hazardous materials shall not be stored in areas susceptible to stormwater runoff.

 4. Potentially Harmful Materials.
-Fuel and chemical residue and wastes, animal waste, garbage, batteries or other types of materials that are located in areas susceptible to or exposed to stormwater, and which in the opinion of the director of the public works could have potential adverse impacts on water quality shall be managed by appropriate and effective best management practices or shall be removed immediately and disposed of properly.
+Fuel and chemical residue and wastes, animal waste, garbage, batteries or other types of materials that are located in areas susceptible to or exposed to stormwater, and which in the opinion of the director of public works could have potential adverse impacts on water quality shall be managed by appropriate and effective best management practices or shall be removed immediately and disposed of properly.

 5. Hazardous Materials.
 Household hazardous waste may not be disposed of in trash containers.
 Other hazardous materials shall be disposed of at a licensed hazardous waste facility and not in municipal trash receptacles.